moemia12/tt-beer-app/README.md

 This app displays a page using data (Beers from BeerDog) retrieved from Punk API.
+Click on the arrow to animate scroll to the next section.

 - The API retrieves JSON data from https://punkapi.com/documentation/v2
 - Display content in an organised grid